 Our bodies are intricate feedback systems that are constantly taking and sending messages to help us survive…

-Whenever we eat grains, this can send a message to our body that we are in a state of famine and that we need to converse resources to survive, AKA, slow down the thyroid!
+Whenever we eat grains, this can send a message to our body that we are in a state of famine and that we need to conserve resources to survive, AKA, slow down the thyroid!